earlNameless/passman/README.md

     * Minimum set of dependencies (including .NET assemblies).
     * Simple build scripts.
     * Little error checking, if things fail, rely on exceptions.

+Things that will not be done:
+ * Delivery of binaries.
+ * Installation.